dodecatheon/sorted-margins-elimination/README.md

 Interestingly, this resistancy to burying/chicken dilemma strategizing reduces the likelihood of a Favorite Betrayal Criterion failure.
 Such failures can be defeated by raising a lower-rated compromise candidate to equal top rank.

+`smeminlv.py` can be used to run a single winner election.

+`qrarv.py` can be used to run a multiwinner PR election, in the style of Bucklin Reweighted Voting, but with SME used as the method to find the winner of each seat.